dan-bowen/unemployment-reminders/README.md

 #### Disclaimer

 This application is for demo purposes only.
-It is not affiliated with or endorsed by the Illinois Department of Employment Security (IDES).
+It is not affiliated with or endorsed by any state agency.

 ![screenshot](./docs/unemployment-reminders-screenshot.jpg)

 # Blog Post

-I wrote a [blog post](https://www.crucialwebstudio.com/blog/unemployment-reminders) about the idea behind the project and the development process.
+I wrote a [blog post](https://www.danbuilds.us/blog/unemployment-reminders) about the idea behind the project and the development process.

 # Developers